-Individual operations within the specialty crop supply chain are experiencing increasing demands to demonstrate "sustainability" to their customers.
-These demands have resulted in a growing number of certification and/or supplier education programs and thus the potential for redundant or even conflicting requirements.
-Most of these programs focus on a niche market, a limited set of crops, and/or a specific link in the supply chain, and thus are not designed to provide the specialty crops industry as a whole with a comprehensive system for measuring sustainable performance.
-The Stewardship Index aims to provide such a system, while also providing other benefits, as described below.
+Operators in the specialty crop supply chain are facing diverse demands to demonstrate "sustainability" to their customers and end-consumers.
+While other certification and supplier education programs have attempted to address these demands, most focus on a niche market, a limited set of crops, and/or a specific link in the supply chain.
+In contrast, SISC metrics provide the specialty crops industry with a free, comprehensive system for measuring on-farm performance.

-- Provide a standardized system for measuring performance, thus reducing the potential for duplicative monitoring and reporting systems;
+- Providing a standardized system for measuring and reporting performance, thus reducing the potential for duplicative systems;

-- Allow individual operators to engage in the sustainability journey starting at (and regardless of) their current level of performance;
+- Allowing individual operators to engage in the sustainability journey starting at (and regardless of) their current level of performance;

-- Address the unique needs of the specialty crop industry while demonstrably improving environmental and social impacts;
+- Addressing the unique needs of the specialty crop industry while demonstrably improving environmental and social impacts;

-- Enable verifiable marketing claims backed by measurable performance data;
+- Helping operators identify opportunities for increasing efficiency and reducing costs; Enabling verifiable marketing claims (i.e., backed by measurable performance data);

-- Help reduce the likelihood of future industry regulation by solving problems and demonstrating improved performance to regulators; and
+- Reducing the likelihood of future industry regulation by solving problems and demonstrating improved performance to regulators; and

-- Free users to innovate best practices-by focusing their sights on performance outcomes rather than specific processes.
+- Freeing users to innovate best practices-by focusing their sights on performance outcomes rather than specific processes.

 Click here to learn about the project's Governance